We founded the concept of Countercyclical Indexing by answering some simple questions:

 Most importantly, what this does is better align an indexer’s profile with their exposure to various asset classes over the course of the market cycle because you’re essentially reducing risk to permanent loss as stocks become riskier and you’re increasing your exposure to stocks as they become less risky (when they decline in relative value).
+This is extremely important as the main factor in investment performance is not stocking picking or generating market alpha, but YOUR BEHAVIOR.
+Countercyclical Indexing creates a plan that systematically rebalances a portfolio so that you’re always rebalancing against your behavioral biases.
+This helps keep the investor more disciplined through thick and thin.
 And the beauty is, you can do this in a highly tax and fee efficient manner if you have the patience to actually let the approach play out over time.

 * It should be noted that even a static allocation that rebalances is always rebalancing back to imbalanced degrees of risk during the market cycle.
 That is, a 60/40 is actually a much riskier portfolio late in the market cycle than it is early in the market cycle.
 This leaves the investor who buys the 60/40 in 2009 owning a much less risky portfolio than the investor who buys a 60/40 in 2007.